floweredscarf/su25/policies/index.md

 Center for Student Conduct.

 ### Academic Misconduct

+You can obey the letter of this entire policy while completely violating its spirit.
+However, this policy is not a game to be defeated, and such circumventions will be seen as plagiarism.

 **The golden rule of academic misconduct is that you should not claim to be responsible for work that is not yours.** To help (but not entirely define) the